microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/Solution-01.md

     - Refer to the numbers in the picture above:
         1. The timeframe defaults to 10 minutes but can be adjusted
         1. Change to the **Throughput** perspective by clicking on the box
-        1. Click on the boxes to expand the metrics to see the number of requests and average response times going to the backend sevice
+        1. Click on the boxes to expand the metrics to see the number of requests and average response times going to the backend service
         1. We can see the number of requests to `backend` database

 ###  Analyze service backtrace